Policies, Appeals, and Important Information

 Withdrawal and Return to Title IV (R2T4) Policy

-The Cypress College Financial Aid office awards aid under the assumption that a student will attend and complete the courses that they enroll in for the semester (also referred to as “payment period”).
-When a student withdraws (does not complete any of their enrolled courses for that semester), the student may no longer be eligible for the full amount of Title IV funds that the student was originally scheduled to receive.
-The Financial Aid Office must then perform a Return to Title IV (R2T4) calculation to determine any earned or unearned aid.
+The Cypress College Financial Aid Office awards aid with the expectation that students will attend and complete the courses they enroll in for the semester (also referred to as the “payment period”).
+If a student completely withdraws (i.e., does not complete any of their enrolled courses for that semester), they may no longer be eligible for the full amount of Title IV funds originally scheduled to be received.
+In such cases, the Financial Aid Office must perform a Return to Title IV (R2T4) calculation to determine any earned or unearned aid based on the Last Date of Academic Activity (LDA).

 Title IV Aid refers to the following: